signalapp/mp4san/README.md

 ## Testing

+FFMpeg and GPAC-based verification of mp4san output can be enabled using the features `ffmpeg-tests` and `gpac-tests`.

+The `ffmpeg-tests` feature requires the following FFMpeg libraries and their headers to be installed:

+- `libavcodec`
+- `libavformat`
+- `libavutil`
+- `libswresample`
+- `libswscale`

+The `gpac-tests` feature requires `libgpac >= 2.2` and its headers to be installed.

 Integration tests on sample data files can be processed through `mp4san-test-gen` before being added to the `mp4san-test-data` repo.
 This removes any actual media data from the sample file, since it's not read by `mp4san` anyway, leaving only metadata for testing purposes.
 This allows even very large media files to be gzipped to very small